datarhei/restreamer-hypriot-rpi-image-builder/README.md

     * auto. selecting armv6l/armv7l docker image

 ## Installation/Usage
 Instructions how to copy the "Restreamer Hypriot Rpi Image" on memory card and how to use it will be published soon on <a target="_blank" href="https://datarhei.github.io/restreamer/">https://datarhei.github.io/restreamer/</a>.
-As we can say so far install like every other iso with --dd or windisk32 and configure the Restreamer parameter in occidentalis.txt.
+As we can say so far install like every other iso with dd or windisk32 and configure the Restreamer parameter in occidentalis.txt.

 ## How to create "Restreamer Hypriot Rpi Image" with OSX and Linux
 #####If you want to build your own image (e.g. with custom modifications), our guide below will help.